vinzid/AdaPatcher/README.md

 #### 1. test cases
 Download it and place it in the directory ./merged_test_cases.
 #### 2. Programming problem file
-Update as soon as possible...
-Problem file in  ./repairDataset/Program_Question_Data/English_Program_Question_StringVersion.json
+Problem file in  "repairDataset/Program_Question_Data/English_Program_Question_StringVersion.json"
 #### 3. train/dev/test file
-Update as soon as possible...
-file in  the directory ./repairDataset/RepairData-PythonLevel/CRFLPDataset/
+file in the directory "repairDataset/RepairData-PythonLevel/CRFLPDataset/"

 ### Code execution environment construction
-View codeTool/use.md
+View "codeTool/use.md"

 ### LLM weight download
 Please download the pre-trained [CodeLlama-7b-Instruct-hf](https://huggingface.co/codellama/CodeLlama-7b-Instruct-hf) weights from huggingFace and put it in the same directory "./CodeLlama-7b-Instruct-hf".